AdamLombard/vuejs-skeleton/README.md

 # vuejs-skeleton
-the bare minimum to get a vue.js page started
+I like experimenting with [Vue.js](https://vuejs.org/).
+This is the set of files I use to get up-and-running instantly.